City of Fort Worth

 As Fort Worth continues to grow and change, these principles help keep employees on point, providing the best service to citizens, businesses and fellow employees.

 The Ideal Candidate

-The next Director must be a collaborative, innovative, astute professional who is adept in operating in a fast-paced environment.
-The successful candidate should exhibit strong personal leadership skills that can mentor a young and talented team and increase department performance.
-They should have a passion for working in large municipal planning and city budget management that is balanced with long term strategic vision and big data driven analytics.
-Lastly, they must be able to build consensus among multiple and very diverse constituencies both internally and externally.
+The next Director must be a collaborative, innovative professional who is adept at operating in a fast-paced environment.
+A successful candidate should exhibit strong personal leadership skills that can mentor their team and increase department performance and talent pipeline.
+Lastly, they must be able to build consensus among multiple and very diverse constituencies, both internally and externally.

-Bachelor’s degree from an accredited college or university with major coursework in urban planning, data analytics or similar field, such as business management or public administration and eight years responsible experience in comprehensive city planning, city management or a closely related field, including four years of administrative and supervisory experience.
+Bachelor’s degree from an accredited college or university with major course work in human resources management, business or public administration, psychology, sociology or a related field and eight years of responsible experience in all phases of human resources administration, including four years of administrative and supervisory responsibility.